With over 20 years of experience in the data and data operations arena, I’ve seen, created, and decommissioned my fair share of dashboards.

 As mentioned before, every team will have different dashboard requirements.
 However, here are a few examples and ideas to get you started:

-Marketing dashboard covers a lot of different arenas, and everyone has different data sources they monitor—from website analytics and SEO to social media and paid advertising.
+Marketing covers a lot of different arenas, and everyone has different data sources they monitor—from website analytics and SEO to social media and paid advertising.

 More reading: Mode + ThoughtSpot were recognized as Leaders in Snowflake’s 2023 Modern Marketing Data Stack awards